-Issues Potentially Significant Impact Less Than Significant With Mitiga- tion Incorporated Significant No Impact Transportation and Traffic Would the project : a) Conflict with a program, plan, ordinance, or policy addressing, the circulation system, in- cluding transit, roadway, bicycle, and pedes- trian facilities? Х b) Conflict or be inconsistent with CEQA Guide- lines §15064.3, subdivision (b)? Х c) Substantially increase hazards due to geomet- ric design features or incompatible uses? Х d) Result in inadequate emergency access? Х a-d) The CEQA Statute and Guidelines were revised in 2018 to change how transportation impacts are addressed.
-As stated above, environmental impacts from the development project are no longer to include vehicle delay, roadway capacity, or intersection levels of services.
-These effects may be considered for planning purposes, but are not considered environmental impacts.
+Issues Potentially Significant Impact Less Than Significant With Mitiga- tion Incorporated Significant No Impact Transportation and Traffic Would the project: a) Conflict with a program, plan, ordinance, or policy addressing, the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
+X b) Conflict or be inconsistent with CEQA Guide- X c) Substantially increase hazards due to geometric design features or incompatible uses?